f3bandit/SuperDark-Omega-DE/README.md

 1. Copy the SYSTEM and BACKUP folder to the root of the SD Card.
 2. Move your IMGS, SAVER, RTS, and PATCH folders to SYSTEM.
 3. If you want the light theme, copy ezkernel-light.bin to the root of the SD Card.
 If you want the dark thing, do the same with ezkernel-dark.bin
-4. Rename the new kernel file to ezkernel.bin
+4. Rename the new kernel file to ezkernelnew.bin
 5. You're done!

 ## Registered file types: